Sacusa/os161/design/asst-design.md

         int sys_write(int fd, userptr_t user_buf_ptr, size_t buflen, int *size);

     The above function is the kernel-level function that implements the write syscall.
-The buffer to write is copid into the kernel space using copyin.
+The buffer to write is copied into the kernel space using copyin.
 If the write is successful, 0 is returned and the number of bytes written are reflected in 'size'.
 Otherwise, an error code is returned and 'size' is unchanged.

 1. __read__